 $loader->setPsr4('SomeVendor\SomeBundle\\', $paths);

-The add and addPsr4 methods can be used to append or prepend paths for a given namespace while the set and setPsr4 methods will replace the mapping if any exists already.
-For all four of these methods the $paths parameter can either be a string or an array of strings.
+methods will replace the mapping if any exists already.
+For all four of these methods the $paths

 The namespace will stay the same if you're using these methods, but, there's a catch here and is very important: the directory path must exist inside these new locations because the autoloader will try to find the file based on the namespace and class inside these new paths.